pecolynx/pants-build-study/README_006.md

  2. remove package versions to allow pip attempt to solve the dependency conflict
 ```

-Use lockfile to specify version for each application.
+Use lockfile to specify version for each requirement set.

 https://www.pantsbuild.org/docs/python-lockfiles

+### Generate lockfiles for old_app and others

 ```toml
 cat <<EOF > pants.toml